 U.S. immigration law gives preferences to certain types of immigrants by providing multiple (and sometimes quicker) options for them to obtain temporary work visas as well as permanent residence in the United States (a green card).
-One of these classes of special immigrants is foreign nurses.
+One of these classes of immigrants who get focused attention is foreign nurses.

 The U.S. government recognizes that the U.S. has a shortage of nurses.
 In order to encourage more foreign nurses to come to the country, the U.S. government has, over time, established various procedures that may facilitate nurses’ ability to work and reside in this country.

 However, some of these advantageous measures for foreign nurses have unfortunately come and gone.
 For example, there used to be a special visa just for foreign nurses called the H-1C visa.
-The H-1C no longer exists, and nurses are no longer able to come to the U.S. with an H-1C visa.
-But, other options are still available for foreign nurses who want to come to the United States, as explained below.
+The H-1C no longer exists, and nurses are no longer able to come to the U.S. with one.
+But other options are still available for foreign nurses who want to come to the United States, as explained below.

-If you are a foreign nurse and you want to work in the U.S. temporarily, you may be able to obtain an H-1B visa.
-An H-1B is a very popular temporary work visa for foreign nationals who have a job offer from a U.S. employer to work in a "specialty occupation."
+If you are a foreign nurse and want to work in the U.S. on a temporary basis (without receiving a U.S. green card), you might be able to obtain an H-1B visa.
+An H-1B is a popular temporary work visa for foreign nationals who have a job offer from a U.S. employer to work in a "specialty occupation."

 To obtain an H-1B visa for a foreign nurse, the U.S. employers would file an I-129 petition with United States Citizenship and Immigration Services (USCIS).
 This agency decides whether or not to approve the employer’s request for H-1B status for the worker.